-In both our Lower Primary (Pre-Primary – Year 3) and Upper Primary (Year 4 – Year 6), the Primary School houses four comfortable and inviting classrooms each with a multi-aged group which caters for ratios of 26 students led by a teaching team comprising a qualified teacher and an intern, with whom students form close, respectful bonds.
+Our Lower, Middle and Upper Primary are housed in comfortable and inviting classrooms each with a multi-aged group which caters for ratios of 26 students led by a teaching team of two, comprising a qualified teacher and an intern.The teams work to develop close and respectful relationships with the students.

 Time and Space to Learn

-Primary classes follow a ‘flow of the day’, including class meetings, skill and project based lessons, morning tea and lunch breaks, and specialist teaching of physical education (Bluearth) and languages (Italian).
-Days are not governed by bells or sirens and learning is thus more responsive to and respected by the students, so that if they are engaged and wish to continue on a project or task they can do so.
-The Primary campus also includes:
+Classes follow a ‘flow of the day’, including class meetings, skill and project-based lessons, morning tea and lunch breaks, and specialist teaching.
+The specialists working with the primary students vary and they include physical education (Bluearth), performing and visual arts, outdoor and natural sciences, Italian culture and language for years 3 to 6, and digital and design technologies.
+Days are not governed by bells or sirens and learning is, therefore, more responsive to and respectful of students’ learning, so that if the class is engaged and wish to continue on a project or task they have the freedom to do so.
+The Primary spaces include:

-- Ateliers for textile, drawing and media work
+- Ateliers for textile, drawing, media work and project development

 - a Performance Arts building

-- Outdoor classrooms (Wildspaces) where children learn to collaborate, take risks, play and work safely out of doors.
+- Outdoor classrooms (Wildspaces) where children learn to investigate, collaborate, negotiate, take risks, play and work safely out of doors.

 Integrated Curriculum through Social Constructivism

-Learning is facilitated through a combination of integrated projects and specific skill-based or ‘crafting’ experiences collaborative in nature, where students share, learn from and cooperate with each other as they work.
-Cross-curricula research and investigation is supported by the learning and practice of specific and targeted skills, for example, an investigation into the species of trees found within our school might be supported by the specific teaching of observational drawing, mapping and tabling skills.
+Learning is facilitated through a combination of integrated projects and specific skill-based or ‘crafting’ experiences.
+Learning in a socially constructive way is collaborative in nature, where students share, learn from and cooperate with each other as they work.
+Interdisciplinary research and investigation are supported by the learning and practice of specific and targeted skills, for example, an investigation into the species of trees found within our school might be supported by the specific teaching of observational drawing, mapping and tabling skills.

-BPCS acknowledges that all students learn differently and that there needs to be a variety of strategies used to engage and challenge them when acquiring literacy and numeracy understandings.
-Literacy and numeracy are taught using a balance of:
+- Bold Park Community School acknowledges that all students learn differently, and we use a variety of strategies to engage and challenge them when acquiring literacy and numeracy understandings.
+Teaching Teams blend all aspects of literacy and numeracy using a balance of:

 - authentic literature